ABOUT SUSPECT PRESS

 With Joonie, Landes collaborated with local artist Ravi Zupa to bring the book to life with a series of illustrations.
 Following the novel he continued this theme, allowing a pair of artists to adapt his short fiction into comic books, first with A City Of Whiskey And Fire, the story of drunken brawl leading to a massive fire that burned Denver to the ground in 1863 (illustrated by Noah Van Sciver), followed by Revolt To What?, a tale of post-revolutionary angst in early 90s Prague (Illustrated by Karl Christian Krumpholz).

-Amanda is a short fiction writer and a former librarian from Iowa who spends her days with preschoolers as an assistant teacher.
-She’s a member of the Knife Brothers writing group--a small collective of short fiction writers--and can be found haunting the Victorian halls with the ghosts of Lighthouse during their annual LitFest.
-In her spare time she memorizes hip-hop songs to show off to her cat (if in fact she had one).
-You can find her work in Suspect Press, Birdy Magazine, and at yubikwetes.wordpress.com where she writes creative non-fiction vignettes.
+Amanda is a short fiction writer and educator originally from Iowa with a bachelor's degree in English.
+She's a member of the Knife Brothers writing group - a small collective of short fiction writers - and she can be found occasionally haunting the Victorian halls of Lighthouse Writers Workshop.
+You can find her work in Suspect Press, Birdy, and at yubikwetes.wordpress.com where she writes creative non-fiction vignettes.

 Ken Arkind - Poetry Editor